estuary/docs/concepts.rst

 -------

 A source is an "upstream" collection being consumed by a derived collection.
-It source collection can itself be either captured or derived.
-However, a derived collection cannot directly or indirectly source from itself.
+Sources can be either captured or derived, however a derived collection cannot directly or indirectly source from itself.

 In other words, collections must represent a directed acyclic graph